 - Where possible, formal referrals will be done through the College Safeguarding Manager or another Designated Manager.
-In this section the term Designated Manager (DM) is used. - The designated manager (DM) should request written details (Record Suspected/Allegation of Abuse- Appendix 2) from the referrer as soon as possible after the initial contact and check that enough detail has been provided for a formal referral if needs be. - The DM should ascertain whether or not the student has sufficient 'capacity' to be able to understand and make decisions about the next steps on their own behalf. - The Multi Agency Referral form (for under 18's), is provided under Designated Managers section on the Safeguarding webpage on the staff intranet. - In general, the DM should always discuss any concerns the college may have with the students parents, they need to know why we are concerned about their child.
+In this section the term Designated Manager (DM) is used. - The designated manager (DM) should request the information is recorded on Safeguard as a concern, from the referrer as soon as possible after the initial contact and check that enough detail has been provided for a formal referral if needs be. - The DM should ascertain whether or not the student has sufficient 'capacity' to be able to understand and make decisions about the next steps on their own behalf. - A link to the Electronic Multi Agency Referral form (E-MARF) (for under 18's), is provided under Designated Managers section on the Safeguarding webpage on the staff intranet. - In general, the DM should always discuss any concerns the college may have with the student's parents; they need to know why we are concerned about their child.

 They also need to be aware that the referral is being made and comment as appropriate.
-However, if the DM believes that speaking to the students parents would place them at greater risk or lead to loss of evidence for a police investigation, concerns will not be discussed with parents. - If the student does not have the capacity to make decisions the DM may seek further advice from Integrated Front Door).
-Contact details are provided in Designated Managers section on the Safeguarding webpage on the staff intranet. - If the DM decides that they must refer the disclosure, s/he should contact either the Integrated Front Door (if out of hours the Evening Duty Team) or the Police.
+However, if the DM believes that speaking to the student's parents would place them at greater risk or lead to loss of evidence for a police investigation, concerns will not be discussed with parents.